Harbrus/KwikMedicalSystem/README.md

 # KwikMedicalSystem
 Prototype App for KwikMedicalSystem.

-I used the three-layered architecture, MVVM, and SQL Server.
+A C#, WPF, and .NET project using the three-layered architecture, MVVM, and SQL Server.